ibm-cloud-docs/overview/pricing-adjustments.md

 ### cPanel
 {: #cpanel-adjustments}

-Effective 1 April 2024, {{site.data.keyword.cloud_notm}} is making the following price changes for cPanel.
+Effective 1 April 2024, IBM Cloud is making the following price changes for cPanel.
 These prices reflect a vendor price increase that was made in December 2023.

 | cPanel Option | Current monthly charge | New charge from 1 April 2024 |
 |-------|-------|-------|